helinoguuz/ai-vscode-extension/README.md

 - Verification commands can be allowed once or remembered as an exact command for the workspace.
 - Proposed file changes can be reviewed in VS Code's native diff editor.

-Before applying a change, DevMate checks workspace trust, path boundaries, protected files, symbolic links, file size, binary content, unsaved editor changes, and stale proposals.
+Before applying a change, the extension checks workspace trust, path boundaries, protected files, symbolic links, file size, binary content, unsaved editor changes, and stale proposals.
 Approved edits use `WorkspaceEdit` and participate in VS Code's normal undo behaviour.

 ## Verification commands